T1mmsquared/gpu-job-management-api/README.md

 # gpu-job-management-api

-Production-style FastAPI backend for managing asynchronous GPU compute jobs.
-Includes authentication, background workers, PostgreSQL, Docker, and cloud-ready deployment.
+Production-style backend system for submitting and managing asynchronous GPU compute jobs.

+Built with FastAPI, Celery, PostgreSQL, Redis, and Docker.